Made by Nobility, for Nobility

 Merchant and middle class women would have echoed the styles worn by the upper classes and the elderly would have continued to wear the "Heart Shaped Hennin" or the "Horned Headdress" with a wimple, as the "Hennin" was for "Smart young things."

-15th Century flowerpot hennin 15th Century black silk and green velvet butterfly hennin Cream Brocade and Red Truncated Hennin, with Veil
+15th Century flowerpot hennin Cream Brocade and Red Truncated Hennin, with Veil Silver Truncated Hennin with fine Silver Trim and encrusted in Red Jewels

 Elizabeth Woodville Style Hennin